RunestoneInteractive/java4python/_sources/Java4Python/whylearnjava.rst

 You might think of Python as being fairly informal.
 There are other languages, like Java and C++ that are more formal.

 These languages have some advantages of their own.
-First, is speed: For very large programs Java and C++ are going to give you the best performance.
+First, is speed: Java and C++ code will generally give better performance than Python code [#pythonSpeed]_.
 Second is their maintainability.
 A lot of what makes Python easy to use is that you must remember certain things.
 For example if you set variable ``x`` to reference a turtle, and forget later that ``x`` is a turtle but try to invoke a string method on it, you will get an error.